beam-community/jsonapi/README.md

 - [ ] Support full JSONAPI [Spec](http://jsonapi.org/format/)
 - [ ] Make dependency on Phoenix optional
 - [ ] Make dependency on Ecto optional
+- [ ] Create a plug to handle query param validation and cleanup
+- [ ] Cleanup query/controller functions
 - [ ] Tests

 ## How to use